EGI-Federation/fedcloud-documentation/source/aod.rst

 * up to 4 CPU cores,
 * 8 GB of RAM,
-* 100GB of block storage
+* 100GB of block storage.

 The grant to run applications is initially valid for 6 months and can be extended/renewed upon request.